Archict/brick/README.md

 ## What is a Brick?

 A Brick is the base component of Archict.
-It consists on a collection of [Service](#services) which can have a [Configuration](#services-configuration) and listen to [Event](#events).
+It consists on a collection of [Services](#services) which can have a [Configuration](#services-configuration) and listen to [Event](#events).

 ## How to create a Brick?

-In technical terms, a Brick is composer package with the `archict-brick` type.
+In technical terms, a Brick is a composer package with the `archict-brick` type.
 The easiest way to create your own Brick is to use our [template](https://github.com/Archict/brick-template).

-If you bring a look in the `composer.json`, you can see this line:
+If you bring a look at the `composer.json` content, you can see this line:

 ```json
 {